100 Year Old Inspiration, Ivy

 - Don’t eat after 6pm

 That thought stopped me in my tracks.
-Firstly because I simply can’t imagine living that long as that would mean another 52 years, I’m not even half way there.
+Firstly because I simply can’t imagine living that long.

 - What would you have time to do?